jiewwantan/RNN_LSTM_trading_model/README.md

 ## Conclusion
-After trying a number of model architectures, optimizers, hyperparameter adjustment and normalization techniques, the results shows that it is possible to predict stock price.
-Perhaps, backtesting will be required to see if these models can make profitiable trading system.
+After trying a number of model architectures, optimizers, hyperparameter adjustment and normalization techniques, the unseen data prediction and backtesting results shows that it is possible to use RNN-LSTM for stock trading.
 I reckon real world trading result will discount the backtesting result even further.
-So these models will need to have better generalization ability in order to get pass backtesting and eventually became a workable real wolrd trading algorithm.
+So these models will need to have better generalization ability in order to get pass backtesting and eventually became a workable real world trading algorithm.

-For improvements, I suggest:
+For improvements, I suggest:</br>
-More context and fundamental data.
+More context and fundamental data.</br>
-Predict returns instead of price.
+Predict returns instead of price.</br>
 Try reinforcement learning algorithm